 The main reason we work with the Nisnevich topology is the following Lemma due to V. Voevodsky. \begin{lemma} Let $\sM$ be a presheaf with transfers on $\Reg$ and denote by $\sM_\Nis$ the associated sheaf of $R$-modules in the Nisnevich topology on $\Reg$.
 Then $\sM_\Nis$ uniquely extends to a Nisnevich sheaf with transfers on $\Reg$ and the canonical map $\sM\to \sM_{\Nis}$ is a morphism of presheaves with transfers.
 Moreover the underlying Mackey functors of $\sM$ and $\sM_\Nis$ are equal and if $\sM$ satisfies the conditions (Inj) and (FP) from Definition \ref{defn-MFsp}, then $\sM_{\Nis}$ is a Mackey functor with specialization map. \end{lemma} \begin{proof} The first two statements are exactly \cite[Lemma 3.1.6]{VoDM} (there it is proven for presheaves with transfers on $\SmCor_S$ but the proof goes through in our situation).
 That the underlying Mackey functors of $\sM$ and $\sM_\Nis$ are equal follows from the fact that a Nisnevich covering of a point always admits the identity as a refinement.
 If $\sM$ satisfies (FP), then the natural map $\varinjlim_{U\subset C} \sM_\Nis(U)\to \sM_\Nis(\eta)=\sM(\eta)$ is surjective, where the limit is over all non-empty open subsets $U\subset C$.
 Hence it suffices to show that if $\sM$ additionally satisfies (Inj), then $\sM_\Nis(U)\to \sM_\Nis(\eta)$, for $U$ as above, is injective.
 For this take $a\in \sM_\Nis(U)$, which maps to zero in $\sM_\Nis(\eta)$ and denote by $\sigma:\sM\to \sM_{\Nis}$ the canonical map.
-Then we find a Nisnevich cover $\pi: V\to U$ and an element $b\in \sM(V)$ such that $\pi^*a=\sigma(b)$ and $\pi^*(a)$ maps to zero in $\sM(\eta)\oplus_i\sM(\eta_i)$, where $\eta_i$ are the generic points $\neq \eta$ of $V$.
-Therefore by (Inj) and (FP) $b=0$, hence also $\pi^*a=0$ and thus $a=0$.
+Then we find a covering $\pi: V\to U$ in the Nisnevich topology and an element $b\in \sM(V)$ such that $\pi^*a=\sigma(b)$.
+It follows that $b$ maps to zero in $\oplus_i\sM(\eta_i)$, where the $\eta_i$ are the generic points of $V$.
+Therefore by (Inj) and (FP) $b=0$, hence also $\pi^*a=0$.
+By the Nisnevich property one of the $\eta_i$ is actually equal to $\eta$ and thus $a=0$.
 This yields the statement. \end{proof}